prophile/typ-report/sections/stuttering.md

 in the network's output, making the state of the output inconsistent with the state of the inputs.

-One can also imagine a system of substructural types -- probably either linear or affine -- which prevent a single input to the network being combined with itself.
+One can also imagine a system of substructural types\cite{substructural} -- probably either linear or affine -- which prevent a single input to the network being combined with itself.
 While this is appealing it is also difficult to implement in languages which lack linear types in the first place and such combinations can be useful in practice.
-Still, it is possible that further research might be done on the use of linear or affine types in this circumstances, perhaps in a language with language-level support for linear types such as `Clean`.
+Still, it is possible that further research might be done on the use of linear or affine types in this circumstances, perhaps in a language with language-level support for linear types such as `Clean`\cite{cleanIO}.